kovidgoyal/calibre/src/calibre/manual/faq.rst

 How do I use |app| with my iPhone?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First install the Stanza reader on your iPhone from http://www.lexcycle.com .
-Then,
+First install the Stanza reader on your iPhone using iTunes.

-  * Set the output format for calibre to EPUB (The output format can be set next to the big red heart)
+  * Set the Preferred Output Format in |app| to EPUB (The output format can be set under Preferences->General)
   * Convert the books you want to read on your iPhone to EPUB format by selecting them and clicking the Convert button.
   * Turn on the Content Server in |app|'s preferences and leave |app| running.

-Now you should be able to access your books on your iPhone.
+Now you should be able to access your books on your iPhone by opening Stanza and going to "Shared Books".
+Under Shared Books you will see an entry "Book in calibre".
+If you don't, make sure your iPhone is connected using the WiFi network in your house, not 3G.

 Why is my device not detected in linux?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~